0xDBFB7/scientific_standards/README.md

 (why aren't journal editorial standards good enough?
 I think the proliferation of journals nowadays (or routes to publication altogether) means that these kind of standards needs to be at a "higher level", transcending mode of communication).
 -->

-# Case Study 1: Knowledge of best practices: mutual agreement on universal experimental conditions
+# Case 1: Knowledge of best practices: mutual agreement on universal experimental conditions

 Dev and Hofmann, *Clinical Applications of Electroporation* (in *Electrical Manipulation of Cells*, Davey and Lynch 1996):